influxdata/telegraf/plugins/inputs/iptables/README.md

   use_sudo = false
   # run iptables with the lock option
   use_lock = false
+  # Define an alternate executable, such as "ip6tables".
+Default is "iptables".
+  # binary = "ip6tables"
   # defines the table to monitor:
   table = "filter"
+  # Define this to alter the measurement name.
+Default is "iptables".
+  # measurement = ""
   # defines the chains to monitor:
   chains = [ "INPUT" ]
 ```